Virtualization-projects/rancher-labs-wiki/Rancher-2.0-Dynamic-DNS-Controller.md

 Every once in a while (default 5m), the dynamic DNS controller will resync nginx ingress resource.

-Every once in a while (default 24h), the dynamic DNS controller will renew the domain to update domain_information.
+Every once in a while (default 24h), the dynamic DNS controller will renew the domain to refresh Expiration.

 Default Settings